Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 To handle these problems, perform the following steps:

 1. Verify the complaint.
-Verify the complaint by turning the clock controls to the
+Verify the complaint by turning the clock controls to

 correct time.
 Does the clock time advance?
 Some models have the minute reminder

 located on the same clock.
 Set this timer to test it.
 Does it advance?
-Turn off the
+Turn off

 electricity to the appliance and wait for two minutes before turning it back on.
-If a

 fault code appears, look up the code.
-If the range/oven will not power up, locate
+If the range/oven will not power up,

-the technical data sheet behind the control panel for the diagnostics information.
+the technical data sheet behind the control panel for the diagnostics

 On some models you will need the actual service manual for the model you are